stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

     content: |
       If you're providing a destination for the Stitch client's account, we recommend connecting the destination immediately after the account is created.
 This ensures that Stitch will have a place to load replicated data as soon as data sources are added.

       The first step to [creating a destination]({{ api.core-objects.destinations.create.anchor }}) is providing the attributes required for the destination's configuration, or form.
-These attributes are passed in the body of your request as the `connection` argument, along with the destination's `type`:
+These attributes are passed in the body of your request as the `properties` argument, along with the destination's `type`:

       ```curl
       curl -X POST {{ api.base-url }}{{ api.core-objects.destinations.create.name | flatify }}